 The works on permanent display include eight van-Gogh self-portraits, Banks of the Seine, The Yellow House, The Bedroom, Wheatfield with Crows, The Potato Eaters (pictured), Vincent’s Bedroom in Arles, Gaugin's Chair, three versions of Sunflowers, and Irises.

-Other artists represented at the Museum include Gaugin, Manet, Monet and Pissarro.
+Other artists represented at the Museum include Gaugin, Monet, Manet (including the Jetty at Boulogne Sur Mer and 22 prints) and Pissarro.
 Claude Monet's Japanese Bridge, pictured, is probably the most famous painting by another artist.

 2018's exhibitions include The Dutch in Paris (until Jan 2018), "Zeng Fanzhi | Van Gogh" (until March 2018) and Van Gogh & Japan (from 23 March to 24 June 2018).